 Titan Reports Q3 2022 Results

-/EIN News/ -- VANCOUVER, British Columbia, Nov.
-10, 2022 (GLOBE NEWSWIRE) -- Titan Mining Corporation (TSX: TI) (“Titan” or the "Company") today announces the results for the third quarter ended September 30, 2022.
+VANCOUVER, British Columbia, Nov.
+10, 2022 (GLOBE NEWSWIRE) -- Titan Mining Corporation TI ("Titan" or the "Company") today announces the results for the third quarter ended September 30, 2022.
 (All amounts are in U.S. dollars unless otherwise stated)

 "Titan continued to build momentum in the third quarter with key metrics achieved in safety and production.
 While costs were up slightly and grade below budget for the period, continued development into Q4 will ensure a record year for ESM.
 Also, during the quarter ESM received key permits that will allow operations to expand mining in the Sphaleros area which will begin to benefit the operations in Q2/23." said Don Taylor, President and Chief Executive Officer of Titan.